The five best indie games of all time

 Our Life: Beginning & Always

+Related: In Our Life, the ‘childhood friends to lovers’ trope becomes a video game

-Our Life Beginning & Always is an interesting visual novel.
-Where most of its kind have you playing as a teenager or a young adult, Our Life Beginning & Always starts you off as a kid, meeting your respective love interest Cove Holden.
+Our Life: Beginning & Always is an interesting visual novel.
+Where most of its kind have you playing as a teenager or a young adult, Our Life starts you off as a kid, meeting your respective love interest Cove Holden.
 The two of you grow up together, from children to adults, experiencing life together.

-Our Life Beginning & Always is a comforting game that everyone, even non-visual novels should play.
-It’s free and honestly?
+Our Life is a comforting game that everyone, even non-visual novels fans should play.
+It’s free, and honestly?
 It should be a crime that you can get such a delightful game for free.

 Wandersong